abuwho/LearnQuest/README.md

 ### Instructions

-- Both backend and frontend should have a `README.md` file in the directory, which will include important notes and instructions about that scope of the project.
+- Both backend and frontend should have a `README.md` file in the directory, which include important notes and instructions about that scope of the project and how to run the application.

 ### License
 To be added soon